kitapplegate/ScripturesR/README.md

     the text into individual words and assigning each word a sentiment.

-5. The next line of code creates a plot that shows the most common words with the sentiment “joy” in the LDS scriptures.
+5. The next line of code creates a plot that shows the most common words with the sentiment “joy” in the the Church of Jesus Christ of Latter-Day Saints scriptures.

 6. The last line of code creates a plot that shows the sentiment of each chapter in the Church of Jesus Christ of Latter-Day Saints